acsone/odoo-peppol-backport/account_peppol_backport/readme/DESCRIPTION.md

 - a method to send a invoice to the access point (the actual sending logic is provided by other modules, see the Installation section);
 - the cron to update the status of Peppol document sent to the network.

+The following differs from the Odoo 17 module:
+- The flag `is_move_sent` is set when the Peppol status of an Invoice is set to `done` by the batch that updates the statuses.
+The upstream module does not handle the `is_move_sent` flag.